 T. +353 (0)87 2048497

-Click here for a short YouTube video presented by John Gerard Acton, who will be ordained soon for the Galway diocese.
+Click here for a short YouTube video presented by John Gerard Acton, who was ordained for the Galway diocese on 1 August 2021.

 "There is nothing more beautiful than to know Christ and to tell others of our friendship with him.
 It is a service to joy, to God’s joy which longs to break into the world.''